syn990/SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/tools/syn-connect.md

 ### Bluetooth

 Scans for nearby devices and lists them with signal strength.
-Press `Enter` on a new device to pair, trust, and connect in one step — no separate "pair" and "connect" actions to remember.
+Press `Enter` on a new device to pair, trust, and connect in one step, no separate "pair" and "connect" actions to remember.
 Already-paired devices just connect. `x` forgets a device entirely (unpairs and untrusts it).